stephenchestnut/tuition/README.md

 `tuition` is a tiny command-driven terminal slide presenter.
 Your slide deck is just a text file where each slide is a shell command.

-Slide commands run directly attached to your terminal, so normal terminal output, interactive programs, ANSI control sequences, and terminal image protocols all work as normal.
+Slide commands run directly attached to your terminal, so normal terminal output, interactive programs, ANSI control sequences, and terminal image protocols all work as you expect.

+> [!WARNING]
+> This application is entirely vibe coded and I have done zero manual quality control checks on the code.

 ## Quick start